Pil3q/CV/README.md

 [PROJECTS](#projects) | [ACHIEVEMENTS](#achievements)  | [SKILLS](#skills) | [TRAINING](#training) | [EDUCATION](#education) | [EXPERIENCE](#experience) | [INTERESTS](#interests) | [NETWORKS](#networks)

 I am a DevOps consultant with almost ten years of experience as a sales consultant and successful time as an entrepreneur and chef.
-I also have over four years of experience in adopting DevOps methodologies for Enterprise clients.
+I also have over five years of experience in adopting DevOps methodologies for Enterprise clients.
 I am focused on agile ways of working with an emphasis on communication and transparency.
 I believe in using the right tool for the job and worked with a variety of modern DevOps tools to achieve painless regular deployments.

 ## PROJECTS
 ### Harness (November 2023 - now)